Most people are naturally reluctant to buying a product that they aren’t able to see, hold, or try on in-person.

 Consider spreading your text horizontally as well as vertically.
 Notice how Moosejaw sets its features and product description side-by-side, letting the eye slide easily between the two.

 5. Figure out your buyer persona and write for them

-This is possibly the most important part of writing product descriptions that convert: speaking clearly and directly to your specific audience.
+This is possibly the most important part of writing creative product descriptions that convert: speaking clearly and directly to your specific audience.